gcostaneto/EnvRtype_course/MODULE2.md

 Currently under development (for EnvRtype v 1.0.1, November 2021).
 Aims to associate the W matrix with phenotypic data, using factorial regression, partial least squares or GAM.

-## env_group: Grouping environments according to its diversity
+## env_group: grouping environments according to its diversity

 Currently under development (for EnvRtype v 1.0.1, November 2021).
 Aims to use T matrix (typologies) or W matrix for grouping environments with shared similarity